 Not all clothing donation bins are created equal. either!
 There are a lot of intruders out there and not all items in bins are properly disposed of.
 Always check the bins for a contact number and vet the website before donating.
 To find one near you, a quick Google search should do the trick.

 Check to see if your local charity or thrift stores take items in any condition to be recycled.
 Charity policies vary from community to community (particularly because charities like Goodwill are run independently, by region), so it’s wise to either look online at the acceptance policies or call your location and ask.
 Many local organizations (like Value Village) claim to give back to the community they’re in, but don’t.

-Below are four trusted options that I use in the Kingston area for recycling my clothing.
+Below are three trusted options that I use in the Kingston area for recycling my clothing.
 If you're not in Kingston, you likely have a Goodwill or Diabetes Donation Bin near you.
 As mentioned previously, be sure to keep these items in a separate bag and label them ‘To Recycle’ as a way to help sorters!

 Diabetes Canada Donation Bin (includes pick up option) Each year, the Diabetes Canada Donation program diverts more than 100 million lbs. of clothing and household items from landfill sites across Canada.
 This translates into savings of 1 billion kWh of energy - Equivalent to removing 212,087 cars from roads - Saves 7,257.44 mature trees- Conserves 167,828.30 liters of water - and reduces our carbon footprint by 280 million pounds of CO2.